pgarcia14180/soe/soe/docs/primitives/signals.md

 │     └─ Zero signals? → Nothing emitted                       │
 │     └─ Single signal? → Emit unconditionally                 │
 │     └─ Multiple signals?                                     │
-│         └─ LLM selects ONE signal                            │
+│         └─ LLM selects ANY/ALL that apply                    │
-│            (uses conditions as semantic descriptions)        │ │                                                              │
+│            (uses conditions as semantic descriptions)        │ │            (can select none, one, or multiple)               │ │                                                              │
 └─────────────────────────────────────────────────────────────┘